Callidus2000/WatchDog/README.md

 5. Open a Pull Request

-## Limitations
-* The module works on the ADOM level as this is the only permission set I've been granted
-* Maybe there are some inconsistencies in the docs, which may result in a mere copy/paste marathon from my other projects

 <!-- LICENSE -->
 ## License

 Distributed under the GNU GENERAL PUBLIC LICENSE version 3.
 See `LICENSE.md` for more information.

 <!-- CONTACT -->
 ## Contact

 Project Link: [https://github.com/Callidus2000/WatchDog](https://github.com/Callidus2000/WatchDog)

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements